Home Sun & Moon Eclipses Rothera Research Station, Antarctica

 The curvature of the shadow's path and the apparent rotation of the Moon's disk is due to the Earth's rotation.

-During this penumbral lunar eclipse, the Earth's main shadow does not cover the Moon.
-As the Earth's shadow (umbra) misses the Moon during a penumbral lunar eclipse, there are no other locations on Earth where the Moon appears partially or totally eclipsed during this event.
+During this penumbral lunar eclipse, the Earth's main shadow did not cover the Moon.
+As the Earth's shadow (umbra) misses the Moon during a penumbral lunar eclipse, there were no other locations on Earth where the Moon appeared partially or totally eclipsed during this event.
 A penumbral lunar eclipse can be a bit hard to see as the shadowed part is only a little bit fainter than the rest of the Moon.

 Eclipses and Transits Visible in Rothera Research Station